britzl/platypus/README.md

 ### instance.has_ground_contact()
-Check if the game object is tanding on the ground
+Check if the game object is standing on the ground

 **RETURN**
 * `ground_contact` (boolean) - True if standing on the ground